picmi/help/docs/business/guide/workflows/updating-workflow-documents.md

 1. Go to **Setup** → **Workflows**
 2. Open each workflow that might contain the document
-3. Look through sections like Health & Safety, Induction, or Terms & Conditions
+3. Use **Review** mode to search workflow contents
+4. Use the Library linked item indicator or locate action, where available, to find the linked document, video, image, or Content Block
-4. Note which section contains the old document
+5. Note which page and item contains the old content
    :::

 ::: prompt
 Not sure which workflows contain your document?
-Open each active workflow and use the preview feature to check what applicants see.
+Open each active workflow and use **Review** mode to search the contents, then use **Preview** mode to check what participants see.
 :::

 ### Step 3: Update the document link or content